 I had a mild morning sickness during my second pregnancy, and it didn’t stop me from traveling the world with my family.
 We went to the Philippines, Singapore, Thailand, Jamaica, and Florida successfully!
 Until my 33rd week, I was traveling to the US from Qatar with my son.

-I could easily advise to fly business class or first class.
+I could easily advise flying business class or first class.
 Though pleasurable, it is impractical and not all can afford it.
 I have come up with a few tips on how to deal with morning sickness while traveling.
 But take note: many women find morning sickness symptoms disappear after 12 to 14 weeks.

 Remember your medicines.